Maya-de-la-Deveze/MyWhoosh-QA-Portfolio/Checklists.md

 - [ ] LinkedIn share link opens correctly
 - [ ] WhatsApp share link opens correctly

-> *Note:* Verification of additional sharing providers available through the "More" menu is outside the scope of this educational portfolio project.
+> *Note:* Verification of additional sharing providers available through the "More" menu is outside the scope of this educational portfolio project — only the main visible sharing options are checked.

 ---